-- assessed the objectivity, the independence and the competence of the external experts; - tested the integrity of source data (contractual rentals, maturities of the rental contracts, ...) used in their calculations and reconciled with the underlying contracts; and parameters used in their reports (discount rates, future occupancy rates, - reviewed the models, assumptions ...).
+- (contractual rentals, maturities of the rental contracts, ...) used in their calculations and reconciled with underlying contracts for a sample; • and assessed the models and assumptions used in their reports (discount rates, future occupancy rates, ...) for a sample.

 Finally, we have assessed the appropriateness of the information on the fair value of the investment properties disclosed in note 5.14 of the Consolidated Financial Statements.